You are here

 - Meet with your professional or faculty advisor to get started.

-- Use the Academic Planning Form form to obtain and document official study abroad course approvals prior to departure
+- You'll use the Academic Planning Form to obtain and document official study abroad course approvals prior to departure.

 - Check the Study Abroad Course Database to see if a course has been reviewed by UMD.
 If it’s listed, you don’t need to get it reviewed, and you can just list the course on your planning form.

-- If a course is not listed, hasn’t been reviewed, or is expiring—don't worry!
+- If a course is not listed or is expiring—don't worry!
 Check out the foreign university's website to look for courses you're interested in taking.
-Then get those courses reviewed by downloading and following instructions on the Academic Planning Form to get it reviewed.
-Refer to the UMD Department directory to identify the department that should review your course.
+Then get those courses reviewed by downloading and following instructions on the Academic Planning Form.
+Refer to the UMD Department directory to identify which department should review your course.

-- To request a syllabus for a course you would like to have reviewed, complete the Syllabus Request Form.
-The Study Abroad office will request the syllabus from the foreign university and forward it to you once it has been received.
+- To request a syllabus for a course you would like reviewed, complete the Syllabus Request Form.
+The Study Abroad office will request the syllabus from the foreign university and forward it to you.
 This process can take some time, so please plan accordingly.